conorhassan/CLIP/README.md

 ### **1. Training CLIP on a Medical Dataset**
 **Goal**: Build a domain-specific CLIP for radiology.

+#### Some useful stuff for the first GPU run:
+**Code:**
+- write trainer in pytorch lightning
+- do cosine type schedule
+- initialize the model with the pretrained weights from the huggingface model hub
+- make sure that the validation at the end of the epoch is based on the predictive accuracy of the validation set - not the *loss*

+Then train via distributed data parallel training.
+- Use DistribuedSampler
+- Wrap model in DDP
+- Initialize process group
+- Synchronize batch norms if used

 #### **Key Steps**
 - **Data Preparation**:
   - **ROCOv2**: Verify image-caption alignment.
 Medical captions often include anatomical terms, pathologies, and imaging modalities—ensure the tokenizer captures these (e.g., extend `CLIPTokenizer`’s vocabulary if needed).